Using Mimick

 Use --help or -h or call mimick without arguments to call up the docstring.

-The minimum input files required by Mimick is a single FASTA file, uncompressed or bgzip compressed.
+The minimum input files required by Mimick is a single FASTA file, uncompressed or gzip compressed.
 The result will be a single set of paired-end reads, a GFF file of mutations, and a manifest of all the molecules created.
-Mimick scales with the number of threads provided.
+Mimick scales with the number of threads provided, although not linearly (the slowest part is writing compressed files to disk).

 If you want to separate out the haplotypes from the final output, you can leverage the fact that all the simulated reads start with @HAP:X_ where X is the haplotype number, starting with 1, corresponding to the order in which FASTA files were provided.
 The read names also include source contig names and other identifying features that can be extracted similarly.